pppllh/DG-DAN/README.md

-Source code of "Dual-Graph Denoising and Attention Network for Session-based Recommendation"
+Source code of "Dual-Graph Denoising and Attention Network for Session-based Recommendation".